 Bridge Courses and Massive Open Online Course (MOOC) Options for Applicants Who Need to Fill Gaps in Functional Knowledge

 Bridge courses are for students that have already been accepted into a master’s program in data science and offered as a precursor to beginning graduate studies.
-These courses generally take about 15 weeks to complete and are offered in one of two fucus areas.
+These courses generally take about 15 weeks to complete and are offered in one of two focus areas.
 Fundamental Bridge Programs are designed for students who need to complete coursework in linear algebra, algorithms and analysis of algorithms, and data structures.
 Programming Bridge Programs are designed for students who need to become proficient in one or more of the mandatory programming languages required for admission to a master’s degree program.

 MOOCs allow aspiring data science graduate students to fill gaps in their knowledge online through filmed lectures, problem sets, and interaction with professors and teaching assistants prior to enrolling in a graduate program.
+These require more discipline and self-direction than bridge programs, which are simply regular college courses, but they also allow more freedom to pick areas of interest and more flexibility in completing them.

 Earning a Master’s Degree in Data Science in Hawaii